Korean War Legacy Project

 28 Hours to Mukden

-Eugene "Gene" Evers recalls being told about his transfer to a new location and receiving some of his belongings.
-He describes the grueling 28-hour journey to a POW camp in Mukden, China, which included crossing the Yalu River.
-Evers notes that his new "home" was a Japanese-built prison from World War II.
+Eugene "Gene" Evers remembers being informed about his transfer to a new location and receiving some of his belongings.
+He describes the exhausting 28-hour journey to a POW camp in Mukden, China, which included crossing the Yalu River.
+He emphasizes that his new "home" was a prison built by the Japanese during World War II.

 Share this Clip +